1. Regulatory framework

 Yes.

 The Polish Gambling Act provides for different types of “lotteries”, e.g. raffle lotteries, promotional and audio-text lotteries.
-As a rule, to conduct such activity requires that a permit be obtained or that the respective notifications are made.
+As a rule, conducting such activity requires that a permit be obtained or that the respective notifications are made.

 3.2.7 Arcades?